HL7/fhir-project-mhealth/input/pagecontent/conformance.md

 This guide uses tags to identifier the actors to which a feature is applicable.
 The form of these tags is @{Actor-Name}[-{Shall|Should}]

-When only the actor name is given, the feature represents a Shall requirement, as in
+When only the actor name is given, the feature has Shall and Should requirements and these are described in more detail for rules or scenarios within the feature.
-@App below.
-This can be made explicit by using @App-Shall instead.

 Specific rules or scenarios can also be marked with these tags to create rules specific to the actors to which they are applied.